 Jessie Montgomery, Violin

 Violinist Jessie Montgomery was a core member of the Providence String Quartet from 2004 – 2009, quartet in residence of Community MusicWorks (CMW).
 The Providence String Quartet is dedicated to using music as a means of exploring possibilities for social change in underserved communities in the Providence area.
 She received her Bachelor of Music degree from The Juilliard School where she studied with Sally Thomas.
 As a teacher, Ms. Montgomery has served on faculty at (CMW), The Apple Hill Center in New Hampshire, Music at Port Milford in Canada, and at her Alma Mater the Third Street Music School Settlement in New York City.
 Ms. Montgomery has been affiliated with Sphinx, an organization which supports the accomplishments of young African-American and Latino string players, since 1999.
 She has been a two-time laureate in their annual competition and serves on the faculty of the Sphinx Performance Academy in Massachusetts.
 During her summers, Jessie has participated in the Spoleto Festival, the National Orchestra Institute, Meadowmount School of Music, and the Banff Center for the Arts.
-She is also founder of her own string quartet PUBLIQuartet.
+She is also founder and original member of the string quartet PUBLIQuartet.
+She is now a member of Catalyst Quartet of the Sphinx Music Organization.

 Also a composer, Ms. Montgomery was in Residence at the Deer Valley Music Festival under the direction of American composer Joan Tower.
 She was the two-time recipient of the Composer’s Apprentice Award given by the Chamber Society of Lincoln Center, and she has served as the resident composer for the Providence String Quartet.
 Her works have been well received by audiences in the New England area, and she was featured on a concert series presented by CMW during their 2007 – 2008 season.